rallen-device/curly-memory/README.md

 # CURLY-MEMORY

-Open source delay effect based on a PT2399 using an ESP32.
+Open source eurorack hardware using an ESP32.

-ESP32 acts like PT2399, takes audio in via ADC, outputs audio with delay via DAC.
+ESP32 acts like anything you want, just reprogram with new firmware.

 INPUTS:
  - Audio in